JustAnOddPenguin/Scripts/README.md

-# Powershell
+# Scripts & programs
-This repo is a list of all scripts that I have used
+This repo is a collection of all scripts and program I have made and used